 This Handbook is a source of information on the many services, activities, and policies of North Carolina Agricultural and Technical State University ("N.C.
 A&T").
 This Handbook does not constitute a contract, express or implied, between N.C.
 A&T and its students, parents of students, or any other individual.
 N.C.
 A&T reserves the right to alter, amend, or rescind any provision in this Handbook at any time.
 Changes in this Handbook may be implemented immediately throughout the academic year and these changes will be posted on the N.C.
 A&T Dean of Students website.
 Each student is responsible for maintaining current knowledge of regulations at all times.
-Students will also be notified of any changes to this Handbook via e-mail to their @ncat.edu address."
+Students will also be notified of any changes to this Handbook via their university-assigned email account."